microsoft/vscode-docs/docs/cpp/launch-json-reference.md

 ### avoidWindowsConsoleRedirection

-In order to support VSCode's Integrated Terminal with gdb on Windows, the extension adds console redirection commands to the debuggee's arguments to have console input and output show up in the integrated terminal.
+In order to support VS Code's Integrated Terminal with gdb on Windows, the extension adds console redirection commands to the debuggee's arguments to have console input and output show up in the integrated terminal.
 Setting this option to `true` will disable it.

 ### logging